T-44: Service history

-In 1961, a number of T-44As were modernized with parts from the T-54 main battle tank and other upgrades and received the designation T-44M.
+In 1961, a number of T-44As were modernized with parts from the T-54 medium tank and other upgrades and received the designation T-44M.
 In 1963, some T-44Ms were converted into T-44MK command tanks.
 In 1965 some T-44Ms were converted into BTS-4A armoured recovery vehicles.
 In 1966, a number of T-44As and T-44Ms received the "Cyclone" gun stabilizer and the designations T-44S and T-44MS, respectively.
 According to most sources T-44S, T-44M and T-44MS tanks remained in service with the Soviet Army until the end of the 1970s, when their usefulness as tanks had ended.
 It is possible that they remained in storage until the beginning of the 1990s.
 Many T-44Ms were converted into artillery tractors, tank tractors and engineer tanks.
 A number of T-44A, T-44S, T-44M, T-44MK and T-44MS tanks were converted into fixed defensive positions; some of which are known to have been positioned on the border with the People's Republic of China.
 Unlike most Soviet-made weapons, the T-44 wasn't exported.

-After the cloak of secrecy was lifted in the 1960s, when the tank was already becoming obsolete, it was used in the war movies: Father of a Soldier, Liberation, Battle of Moscow, Red Cherry, The Star, and Downfall.
+After the cloak of secrecy was lifted in the 1960s, when the tank was already becoming obsolete, it was used in the war movies Father of a Soldier, Liberation, Battle of Moscow, Red Cherry, The Star, and Downfall.
 In the first, it was used to portray a T-34.
 In Liberation, Red Cherry, The Star, and Downfall it was visually modified with additional plates to resemble the Tiger I heavy tank.
 Some T-44 and T-34 tanks were visually modified to represent German Panzerkampfwagen IVs.
 They were made for Soviet-era film studios and were used in a number of movies about battles on the Eastern Front.
 They were also used during a 2004 re-enactment of the Battle of Moscow.

 Some T-44As were given to military museums including one in Brest in today's Belarus, and one in the Museum of the Great Patriotic War, Moscow, Poklonnaya Hill Victory Park.
 One of two T-44-100 prototypes are in the Kubinka Tank Museum near Moscow.

-In conjunction with the video game company Gaijin Entertainment, creators of the World War II multiplayer combat game War Thunder, and Kubinka Tank Museum, the T-44 tank number "721" was restored to full operating condition over the course of nearly six months, and given a parade paint scheme in the style of the T-44 "Znamenskiy" tank from the 29th Tank Corps of the 5th Guards Mechanized Army.
+In conjunction with the video game company Gaijin Entertainment, creators of the World War II multiplayer combat game War Thunder, and Kubinka Tank Museum, the T-44 tank number "221" was restored to full operating condition over the course of nearly six months, and given a parade paint scheme in the style of the T-44 "Znamenskiy" tank from the 29th Tank Corps of the 5th Guards Mechanized Army.
+This T-44 was one of the two T-44MS prototypes that had been stored outdoors at Kubinka for some time.
+The tank still carries its modified turret that was fitted with a two plane gun stabilizer.